yuhanliu-tech/hw01-fireball/README.md

 * Wisp Body

   * I added symmetric pulsing movements in the body using Perlin noise.
-  * I also achieved the illusion of legs by dividing the vertical vertex position by the cosine of its horizontal posiiton.
+  * I also achieved the illusion of legs by dividing the vertical vertex position by the cosine of its horizontal position.

 * Wisp Arms